MarcosBrum/health_insurance_cross_sell/README.md

 __Quantitative gain__: At the mark of 80\% of interested customers reached, the sales team would have contacted about 32\% of all the clients in the database, with a lift in gain of 2.5.
 This means that the cost in making the calls will be diminished to 40\%.

-## 2 Business Assumptions
+## 3 Business Assumptions

-* All stores contain a basic sortment, but some of them contain (different kinds of) extra sortments.
+* The dataset presents customers from Pakistan.
+The curency presented by the source is Rs, Pakistani rupee.
-* The store's opening on weekends and holidays vary from place to place.
+* Every client in the database is above minimum driving age.
-* The stores participate in seasonal promotions.
-In some of these cases, the promotion is continued for a longer time.
+* For all customers, the vintage is less than one year.

-## 3 Solution Strategy
+## 4 Solution Strategy

 The strategy adopted was the following: